logicalclocks/feature-store-api/docs/hopsworksai/user_management.md

   </figure>
 </p>

-To add a new member to your organization add the user's email and click **Add**
+To add a new member to your organization add the user's email and click **Add** The invited user will receive an email with the invitation.

-!!! note
-     The invited user must have already been registered in Hopsworks.ai

 An invited user **must accept** the invitation to be part of the organization.
 An invitation will show up in the invited member's Dashboard.
 In this example Alice has invited Bob to her organization, but Bob hasn't accepted